RuthOIHir058/POLITY/README.md

 POLITY is a deterministic, explainable country-level political-economy simulation engine.
 Version 1.0.0 implements the authoritative V1 guidebook as a closed-form annual model with explicit policy transmission, governance filtration, macro-fiscal dynamics, social outcomes, and a causal audit log for every simulated year.

 > Release status: the V1 implementation is complete and tested.
 Historical calibration does not yet meet the guidebook's stated acceptance target; the evidence is reported openly in [VERIFICATION_REPORT.md](VERIFICATION_REPORT.md).
-No software license has yet been selected.
-See [LICENSE_PENDING.md](LICENSE_PENDING.md) before reusing or redistributing the code.
+POLITY is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ![POLITY five-layer architecture](docs/assets/polity_five_layer_architecture.png)